jcachayG93/customer-orders-shipments_net8api/README.md

 ## Features (user stories)
 - [x] feature 1: As a sales person, I need to be able to create sales orders for my customers.
+- [ ] feature 2: As a sales person, I need to see a list of orders.

 # CustomerOrders